 - Human desserts, including mince pies, Christmas pudding or Christmas cake

 - Anything roasted in fat, butter, or oil

 - Anything with seasoning

-To avoid your pup getting stuck into food that’s not so good for them, why not buy them a special festive meal, like the Christmas Day Feast from tails.com.
+To avoid your pup getting stuck into food that’s not so good for them, why not make them their very own Christmas treat.
+After all, why should they have to miss out?